The White Walk, from MEADOW BARNS through PENPELL WOODS

-- a mid 19th century carriageway and granite bridges
+- A mid 19th century carriageway

-- a disused water turbine
+- A disused water turbine

-- a bench overlooking the canal
+- A bench overlooking the Par canal

-- a short climb on the inclined plane
+- A short climb on the inclined plane

-- the largest set of archaeological remains, in a waterwheel pit
+- The largest set of archaeological remains, in a waterwheel pit

 MAPS used are usually hand-drawn or edited photo-copies of either the 1840 tithe maps or the 1908 Ordnance Survey maps.
 These can alert you to what was happening at the time, rather than simply seeing the landscape of today.